Blend real and virtual seamlessly with new mixed reality features

 Chroma keying can also be tremendously useful in rapid product design visualizations where a 3D printed object can be dressed in various designs with the click of a button, enabling intuitive interactions with virtual products.
 It’s even possible to install touch-enabled screens displaying green or have green 3D printed controls for haptic feedback.
 In such cases, virtual designs can be prototyped extremely rapidly, saving time, money and effort.

 Track objects accurately using visual markers

 Get started with the new Varjo features

 With our latest software update, merging synthetic and analogue realities becomes easier than ever.
 It becomes almost impossible to tell where the real world ends and virtual reality begins.

 Both chroma keying and marker tracking are now available in early access to all users of Varjo’s mixed reality headsets.
-In our software release 2.2, chroma keying is available through Varjo’s native SDK.
 See our documentation and start blending real and virtual seamlessly.